seemoo-lab/owl/README.md

 ## Current Limitations/TODOs

 * OWL uses static election metric and counter values, so it either takes part as a slave (low values) or wins the election (high values).
 See `AWDL_ELECTION_METRIC_INIT` and `AWDL_ELECTION_COUNTER_INIT` and in `include/election.h`.
 * The channel sequence does not adjust itself automatically to current network load and/or other triggers.
 This would require a better understanding of Apple's implementation.
-Currently, the channel sequence is fixed when initalizing.
+Currently, the channel sequence is fixed when initializing.
 See `awdl_chanseq_init_static()` in `src/state.{c,h}`.
 * OWL does not allow a concurrent connection to an AP.
 This means, that when started, the Wi-Fi interface exclusively uses AWDL.
 To work around this, OWL could create a new monitor interface (instead of making the Wi-Fi interface one) and adjust its channel sequence to include the channel of the AP network.